serverless/plugins/README.md

-# Serverless Community Plugins
+## Serverless Community Plugins

 [Website](http://www.serverless.com) • [Email Updates](http://eepurl.com/b8dv4P) • [Gitter](https://gitter.im/serverless/serverless) • [Forum](http://forum.serverless.com) • [Meetups](https://github.com/serverless-meetups/main) • [Twitter](https://twitter.com/goserverless) • [Facebook](https://www.facebook.com/serverless) • [Contact Us](mailto:team@serverless.com)

-Serverless grows through its Community.
-We want to make sure that all the great work that contributors put not just into Serverless itself, but also into plugins they build gets visible to our community.
+[Serverless plugins](https://serverless.com/framework/docs/providers/aws/guide/plugins/) allow users to overwrite or extend the Framework's functionality.
+Many of these plugins are contributed by our amazing community members!

-This is what the Community Plugins repository is for.
-We will assemble the best and most interesting plugins from the community to provide an easy way for users to find these plugins.
+This repository is meant to be the one stop shop for all the awesome plugins out there in the serverless ecosytem.

-If you have ideas for features or plugins, or you know specific plugins we could include here please let us know through the [Github Issues](https://github.com/serverless/community-plugins/issues) in this repository or [add it to the list](https://github.com/serverless/community-plugins/edit/master/plugins.json)
+If you have ideas for features or plugins, add a new [thread](https://github.com/serverless/community-plugins/issues) in the issues.

 ## Community Contributed Plugins